telerik/winforms-docs/calendar/customizing-appearance/styling.md

 __RadCalendar__ can be fully styled through the __Visual Style Builder__.

-Every visual element is inherited from the __CalendarVisualElement.__Some of the most important properties are:
+Every visual element is inherited from the __CalendarVisualElement__.
+Some of the most important properties are:

 1. __BackColor__ - Gets or sets the back color which will be used in the gradient fill.